PrabinThoughts/StanzaPOMFramework/README.md

 ## Automation Test cases

-There are 2 classes containing different test cases inside `com.backbase.automation.testcases` under `src/test/java` folder.
+There are 2 classes containing different test cases inside `com.stanza.automation.testcases` under `src/test/java` folder.

   * `ElectionsPageTest` - Contains all test cases covering end to end flow.
 Where the ElectionsPage functionality is being tested.
   * `ApplicationHomePageTest` - The test cases are to be completed.Contains all test cases covering end to end flow.
 Where the HomePage functionality are to be tested.